Why Last Mile Delivery Software is Essential in the Age of eCommerce

 The main goal of last mile deliveries is to bring the package to the consumer as soon as possible.
 It is the most critical part of the logistics and supply chain and is key to increasing consumer satisfaction.

-However, last mile deliveries are both time consuming and are considered the most costly element of the entire shipping process.
+However, last mile deliveries are both time consuming and considered the most costly element of the entire shipping process.
 But when done right, last mile delivery can save companies both time and money, resulting in higher profits.

 How Do I Optimize with Last Mile Delivery Software?